8 SMART Customer Service Goals for 2025 [With Real Business Examples]

 Sometimes, customers just want to help themselves.
 They know the problem they are looking to solve is a simple one.

-This is where self-service tools like chatbots, knowledge bases, and FAQ pages come in.
+This is where self-service options like AI chatbots and FAQ pages come in.

 The only problem with this approach is knowing which tools are going to be the most effective for your customers.